Bacall to Arms

 Bacall to Arms is a 1946 Warner Bros.
-Merrie Melodies series short planned by Bob Clampett and finished by Arthur Davis, in his second-to-last cartoon at Warner Bros.
+Merrie Melodies short planned by Bob Clampett and finished by Arthur Davis, in his second-to-last cartoon at Warner Bros.
 The short was released on August 3, 1946.

-The title refers both to Hemingway's 1929 novel A Farewell to Arms and actress Lauren Bacall, whose acclaimed 1944 film debut was in To Have and Have Not, based on Hemingway's 1937 novel, as well as a play on the term "a call to arms".
+The title is a play on the phrase "a call to arms" that references actress Lauren Bacall, whose acclaimed 1944 film debut was in To Have and Have Not, based on Hemingway's 1937 novel.

 Plot

 The cartoon is set in a movie theater.
 Various random gags occur before the film, such as one patron moving to another seat, another patron taking the vacated seat, and so on, accelerating into a free-for-all.
 A wolf makes a pass at a sexy movie usherette, gets slapped in the face, then settles down for the show.
 While the theater is in color, the films-within-the film are black-and-white.
 A short "newsreel" is narrated by Robert C. Bruce.

 The main feature is a film called To Have- To Have- To Have- ..., a parody of To Have and Have Not.
 It includes images of Humphrey Bogart and Lauren Bacall, who are credited as "Bogey Gocart and Laurie Bee Cool".
 In addition to recreating a few well-known scenes from that film (the kissing scene; the "put your lips together and blow" scene), the players sometimes lapse into slapstick (Bacall lighting her cigarette with a blowtorch à la Harpo Marx; or letting loose with a loud, shrill whistle after her famous sultry comment) and interact with the theater audience.

-Although the theater was initially full, it is eventually seen to be empty except for one patron: a literal lone wolf in a zoot suit who goes ga-ga over Bacall.
-The final gag has the wolf grabbing a cigarette that was dropped in the film and jumps off the screen, and Bogie shoots him.
-He hands it to Bogie and it explodes, covering him with "blackface".
-Bogie suddenly adopts an "Eddie 'Rochester' Anderson" voice, and says, "My, oh my!
-I can work fo' Mr. Benny now!"
+Although the theater was initially full, it is eventually seen to be empty except for one patron: a literal lone wolf in a zoot suit who falls head-over-heels for Bee Cool (presumably paying homage to Tex Avery's wolf character at MGM).
+The final gag has the wolf grabbing a cigarette that Bee Cool flicks into the theater, resulting in Bogie shooting him.
+He takes the cigar from the wolf, which explodes, covering his face in ash that resembles him wearing "blackface".
+Bogie adopts a Rochester voice and says, "My, oh my!
+I can work for Mr. Benny now!"